 The decision to have a genetic test is complicated.
 Most people talk with a genetic counselor trained to help them weigh the medical, emotional, and ethical considerations of testing.
 A genetic counselor is a health professional who provides information and support to people (and their families) who have a genetic disorder or who are at risk for a genetic disorder.

 How is Pendred syndrome diagnosed?

-An otolaryngologist, who is a doctor who specializes in diseases of the ear, nose, throat, head, and neck, or a clinical geneticist will consider hearing loss, inner ear structures, and sometimes the thyroid in diagnosing Pendred syndrome.
-They also will evaluate the timing, amount, and pattern of hearing loss.
-He or she will ask questions such as “When did the hearing loss start?”, “Has it worsened over time?”, and “Did it happen suddenly or in stages?”
+An otolaryngologist (a doctor who specializes in diseases of the ear, nose, throat, head, and neck) or a clinical geneticist will consider hearing loss, inner ear structures, and sometimes the thyroid in diagnosing Pendred syndrome.
+He or she will evaluate the timing, amount, and pattern of hearing loss and ask questions such as “When did the hearing loss start?”, “Has it worsened over time?”, and “Did it happen suddenly or in stages?”
 Early hearing loss is one of the most common characteristics of Pendred syndrome; however, this symptom alone doesn’t mean a child has the condition.

 A second characteristic of Pendred syndrome is an enlarged vestibular aqueduct (see figure).
 The vestibular aqueduct is a bony canal that runs from the vestibule (a part of the inner ear between the cochlea and the semicircular canals) to the inside of the skull.
 Inside the vestibular aqueduct is a fluid-filled tube called the endolymphatic duct, which ends at the balloon-shaped endolymphatic sac.
 The endolymphatic duct and sac usually are also enlarged.